anngvu/accent/README.md

 ## ACCENT

 > [!WARNING]
-> This is a **prototype** application.
-> Development is still working mitigating risks of using generative AI.
-Our current target users are data professionals.
+> This is **an application for research and rapid prototyping**, used to better understand and improve UX and mitigate risks of data professionals working with AI for data-related workflows.

 ### Motivation